tejesh200418/REAL-TIME-OCCUPANCY-DETECTION/README.md

-# Real-Time Occupancy Detection System
+# Real-Time Occupancy Detection System - Aim:

  This project simulates a real-time human occupancy detection system using Arduino, PIR sensor, and LCD display.
 It turns ON an LED and displays status based on detected motion.

-## Features
+## Results:
 - Detects human motion using PIR sensor
 - Turns ON an LED upon detection
 - Displays "Occupied" or "Vacant" on LCD